fchsieh/MyNFT-Market/README.md

 ## Credit

-Thanks for the awesome teaching video made by Nader Dabit!
-Most of the contract code were from this video:
+Thanks for the awesome guide made by Nader Dabit!
+Most of the contract code were from here:

   [How to Build a Full Stack NFT Marketplace on Ethereum with Polygon and Next.js - [2021 Tutorial]](https://www.youtube.com/watch?v=GKJBEEXUha0())